pedromalta/PortinariMobile/README.md

  - Open the Front Gate
  - Turn on/off the Front Gate Light
  - Show the live Camera Feed
+ - Reboot the RaspBerry System

 The project uses my fork of the MjpegView for showing the video stream.
 Clone it into this project Libs folder.